grip-on-software/prediction-site/README.md

 These can be replaced with the actual organization that the build is for.
 For combined builds, it is prefixed or replaced with `/combined`, depending on which URL configuration it is.

+Many of the URL configuration items should work with a standalone, development run of the prediction site, using query parameters to pass through selections.
+However, for a production situation, the rewrite rule routing done by visualization-site means specific URLs should be used to create a path-based structure.
+This requires more fine-tuning, in particular for the `branch_url` and `master_url`, and through the use of the organization-specific and agnostic configuration items mentioned before.

 ## Running, data and deployment